 Dear Heavenly Father,

 What a privilege it is to come to you in prayer, just as a child comes to a parent with their desires and their dreams and their needs.
 I thank you that you consider us your children, and you delight in caring for us, providing for us, and protecting us.
 I pray right now for the one reading these words, that you would show yourself great in their midst, and that you would bring a greater revelation of what it means to be your child.
 Let that truth take on new and real significance in their life, to stand against the lies that the enemy wants us to believe.
-Let us always remember the truth of what YOU say about us.
+Let us always remember the truth of what YOU say about us so that we can remember who we are and whose we are.
 In Jesus’ name, Amen.

 Hope Prevails Book and Hope Prevails Bible Study offer hope for overcoming depression.